testteampleaseignore/FindIt/README.md

 - Enter a Postgres terminal and, if you don't already have a database, make one called "findit".
 If your named yours differently, that's OK.
 - Enter the database with "\c findit" (or whatever you called it).
 - Paste the contents of [db-create.sql](https://github.com/testteampleaseignore/FindIt/blob/master/db-create.sql) into your pgSQL terminal.
-- Copy db-config.json.example to db-config.json; a quick command for that is: `cp db-config.json{.example,}`.
-- Modify your new db-config.json file to match your PostgreSQL credentials: password, user, etc.
-- Create a session table for session management: ` cat node_modules/connect-pg-simple/table.sql > psql -U postgres -d findit`
+- Create a session table for session management.
+On linux: `cat node_modules/connect-pg-simple/table.sql > sudo -u <user> psql -d findit`.
+On macOS: `psql <user> -d findit < node_modules/connect-pg-simple/table.sql`.

 #### NodeJS stuff